irreducible/twitter-fragments/README.md

 * [x] User can **search for tweets matching a particular query** and see results

-## Notes

-Too many NullPointerExceptions.
-A lot of things did not work as explained in the video or guides.
-I had to read about /experiment with lifecycle methods to implement the features in a different manner.

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories (ended up making two gifs since I keep forgetting one feature or another in a single take):